 Nearby Kern Medical Center was also issued a $25,000 fine for the loss of a psychiatric patient who walked out of the emergency room.
 The patient was found dead from a cocaine overdose two days later.

 Like with claims against the school districts, the fines are meant to ensure that all patients on hospital premises are cared for properly and that no accidents arise due to the fault of the doctors, nurses, or security.

 Bakersfield Personal Injury Lawyers Can Help

 If you or a loved one have suffered from injury at school, work, a medical institution, or anywhere else, a Bakersfield accident attorney can help right your situation.

 Your accident attorney will explain the legal issues of your personal injury case and fight for damages owed to you.
 While there are many personal injury and accident lawyers claiming to have your best interests at heart, it is helpful to keep in mind that the best law firms will always offer a free consultation on your case.

 Law firms with strong records of successfully handling personal injury lawsuits meantime may also offer a no-fee guarantee meaning that you don't have to pay them unless they win your case.

-Bisnar Chase Personal Injury Attorneys LLP Los Angeles Office
+Bisnar Chase Personal Injury Attorneys - Los Angeles Office